 - Your prices are defined as including tax

 - You have more than nine line items, including shipping – PayPal only supports nine items.

 This is to prevent rounding errors and to ensure correct totals are charged.
 When line items are not sent, the items are grouped and named ‘Order #x’.

 My shipping costs are not transferring to PayPal ↑ Back to top

 WooCommerce 2.6+ sends shipping costs as a ‘real’ shipping line item via PayPals API.
 If your PayPal account has shipping rules setup within it, these will take over and remove the cost WooCommerce sends across.

-To resolve you must remove all shipping rules setup on the PayPal account side or disable them using this method:
+To resolve, you must remove all shipping rules that are set up in the PayPal account or disable them using the method outlined here.

 In this case, the PayPal IPN is failing.
 Check your server and see the Debugging IPN issues section below.

 Why do I get an Internal Server Error? ↑ Back to top